Memory & Scratchpad

-Agents reach folders through the file_list, file_read, file_create, file_delete, file_search, and file_grep tools, naming the folder on each call.
+Agents reach all three through the same file_list, file_read, file_create, file_delete, file_search, and file_grep tools, naming the slot on each call via the slot parameter.
+Every slot is writable — there is no read-only mode.

 Declared at the top level so multiple missions can share the same data: